 To move between cities you can also rent a car, which you can do online from our website or from many car rentals.

-For recreational vehicles (RV) enthusiasts, we have comprehensive guide for an RV adventure in Alps, written by our friends at Your RV Lifestyle.
+For recreational vehicle (RV) enthusiasts, we have a comprehensive guide for an RV adventure in the Alps, written by our friends at Your RV Lifestyle.

 7. Food in Switzerland

-Swiss food is as diverse as Switzerland is as a country, since various communities brought together their dishes and recipes and created melting pot (no pun intended) of flavors and cuisines.
+Swiss food is as diverse as Switzerland is as a country since various communities brought together their dishes and recipes and created a melting pot (no pun intended) of flavors and cuisines.

 Cheese fondue is not specifically Swiss food, but with almost 450 types of cheese produced there, this was inevitable.
-It is basically melted cheese in a pot with different ingredients, such as garlic, corn starch and white wine and it is eaten with a stick with piece of bread being dipped into a pot.
-It can be very social meal, people dipping bread, sitting around the table.
+It is basically melted cheese in a pot with different ingredients, such as garlic, cornstarch, and white wine and it is eaten with a stick with a piece of bread being dipped into a pot.
+It can be a very social meal, with people dipping bread, and sitting around the table.

-Rosti is typical Swiss food, finely grated potatoes, pan fried until crisp and served with bacon, fried egg, and melted raclette cheese.
-Speaking of raclette, this is also typical Swiss snack and add-on to the main meals, mostly grilled and melted.
+Rosti is typical Swiss food, finely grated potatoes, pan-fried until crisp and served with bacon, fried egg, and melted raclette cheese.
+Speaking of raclette, this is also a typical Swiss snack and add-on to the main meals, mostly grilled and melted.

 Älplermagronen resembles macaroni and cheese, but it has more ingredients and it is very fulfilling.
-It has macaroni, cheese, potatoes, tomatoes, onions and apple juice.
+It has macaroni, cheese, potatoes, tomatoes, onions, and apple juice.
 Sometimes served with bacon as well.
 You get the idea.
-Berner platte, or Bernese platter in English, is basically meet lover plate, mixing all types of meet on a platter.
-Includes, but not limited to: beef, ham, smoked bacon, smoked beef, pork tongue, spare ribs, pork knuckle, pork loin, shoulder, and also served with side of potatoes and pickles.
+Berner platte, or Bernese platter in English, is basically a meat lover plate, mixing all types of meat on a platter.
+Includes, but is not limited to beef, ham, smoked bacon, smoked beef, pork tongue, spare ribs, pork knuckle, pork loin, and shoulder, and also served with a side of potatoes and pickles.

 Zopf is basically a white bread loaf, but shaped into a braid (Zopf = braid).
-Legends says tradition in making this type of bread is to commemorate when widows were cutting their braids and burring them with their husbands.
+Legends say the tradition in making this type of bread is to commemorate when widows were cutting their braids and burring them with their husbands.
 The more you know.

-From the sweet side of Swiss menu we have Basler Leckerli, glazed (and decorated) gingerbread balls, with recipe originating from 600 years ago, a Nusstorte, a rich nut tart/cake and Bűndnernusstorte, caramelized version of Nusstorte.
+From the sweet side of the Swiss menu, we have Basler Leckerli, glazed (and decorated) gingerbread balls, with a recipe originating from 600 years ago, a Nusstorte, a rich nut tart/cake, and Bűndnernusstorte, caramelized version of Nusstorte.

-There is also wide selection of Swiss wines and liquors that goes well with above food.
+There is also a wide selection of Swiss wines and liquors that goes well with the above food.
 Enjoy!

 More info about food in Switzerland.